Mountaintop Removal Masquerading as a Highway Project

 VDOT Turns a Blind Eye to Destruction

 SELC and its partners have strong objections to this plan.
-VDOT is attempting to use the new “coal synergy” concept to sidestep essential aspects of environmental review and permitting processes that are required by law.
+VDOT is attempting to use the new “coal synergy” concept to sidestep essential aspects of environmental review required by law.
 What’s more, with the state’s power of eminent domain behind them, VDOT’s for-profit partners would be able to mine land that might otherwise be inaccessible to them.
 In June 2012, VDOT issued an assessment of the environmental impacts of the road, but it completely failed to acknowledge the devastating environmental and public health impacts of mountaintop removal coal mining.
-The assessment relies on decade-old surveys and incomplete information regarding potential effects on wildlife, streams, wetlands, and forest habitat.
+The assessment relies on decade-old surveys and incomplete information regarding the road's potential effects on wildlife, streams, wetlands, and forest habitat.
 (Read more about the dangers of mountaintop mining on our Mountaintop Removal Coal Mining page.)